bio-tools/biotoolsRegistry/biohackathon.md

 EDAM and bio.tools developers will attend the whole hackathon (Mon 12 - Fri 16) and run dicussion and hacking sessions, with each day focused on a specific theme (see below).
 We hope to work with any people and projects who are intersted in using or developing EDAM and bio.tools.

 ## Focus of each day
 Each hackathon day has a focus, which we'll try to stick to, and a range of tasks catering for different interests and expertise.
-We will adapt depending upon who turns up, so feel free to drop in to any session at any time:
+We do not expect to complete all the tasks, and will adapt depending upon who turns up, so feel free to drop in to any session at any time:

 * **Tue Nov 13** [bio.tools](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#biotools-development) (kick-start the community development)
 * **Wed Nov 14** [EDAM](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#edam-development) (data formats catalogue, planning EDAM 2.0 and applications)